totocloud/dailyquotemachine/README.md

 ```
 sudo nano /etc/systemd/system/quotemachine.service
 ```
-#### Copy and paste the following into the service configuration file and change any settings to match your environment:
+#### Copy and paste the following into the service configuration file and change any settings to match your environment ('pi' should be replaced with user name):
 ```
 [Unit]
-Description=QuoteMachine
+Description=Quote Machine Service
 After=network.target

 [Service]